top of page

 • Water bottle (camelbacks are great too for the long hikes)

-• At least $50 spending money (cash)
+• At least $100 spending money in cash (dollars are fine)

 • Toiletries